arbitraryexecution/forta-bot-templates/src/contract-variable-monitor/SETUP.md

     * lowerThresholdPercent (optional) - Number as a change percentage that will trigger a finding if the monitored contract variable is lower than.
 Note if upperThresholdPercent is not defined then this value is required.
     * numDataPoints (required) - Number of data points that need to be seen before calculating change percent.
-Note that if too high of a number is selected the agent may fail due to high memory usage.
+Note that if too high of a number is selected the bot may fail due to high memory usage.

 For example, to monitor a UniswapV3Pool contract's liquidity, we would need the contract address, the ABI saved locally as a JSON formatted file, the variable name (in this case liquidity) which will have